ArduPilot/ardupilot_wiki/common/source/docs/common-rtf.rst

 .. note::

-   If you are a manufacturer of a RTF vehicle based on ArduPilot and do not appear in this list, please get in touch through one of the methods listed on our `Contact Us page <http://ardupilot.org/copter/docs/common-contact-us.html>`__.
+   If you are a manufacturer of a RTF vehicle based on ArduPilot and do not appear in this list, please get in touch through one of the methods listed on our :ref:`Contact Us page <common-contact-us>`.

 [copywiki destination="copter,plane,rover,planner,planner2,antennatracker,dev,ardupilot"]